shishiyer/shelby-escape/README.md

 **FixedVerticalPathEnemy** - represents an enemy that travels along a fixed vertical path
 **RandomEnemy** - represents an enemy that travels in a random direction
 **TrackingEnemy** - represents an enemy that chases the player
 **GameBoard** - represents the drawing surface where all the elements of the game are rendered
-**Game** - controls the logic of the game

 ### Responsibility List